 Swiss Olympics is the National Olympic Committee and the umbrella organisation for organised Swiss athletics under private law.
 It has 104 members and approximately two million athletes in around 19,500 clubs.

 Schaerer AG has been training commercial clerks and logistics specialists since 2009.
 And since 2018, computer scientists, design engineers, mechanics, electricians and technicians have been mastering their apprenticeships at Schaerer as well.

-Students in 5th through 7th grade also have the opportunity to accompany parents and other caregivers to work each year.
-This event is called National Future Day, in which SAG also takes part every year.
+Students in 5th through 7th grade have the opportunity to accompany parents and other caregivers to work each year.
+This event is called National Future Day, in which Schaerer AG takes part every year.